skyscapeparadise/samplesidekick/README.md

 NOTE: AS OF JANUARY 29, 2024, THIS SOFTWARE IS STILL INCOMPLETE AND DOES NOT FUNCTION PROPERLY.
 PLEASE REFRAIN FROM USING IT TO RENAME YOUR SAMPLES UNTIL A RELEASE IS COMPLETE.

+# Requirements

+Releases will include all necessary packages but if you're working with the source code itself, you will need the following additional python packages:

+○ PySide6
+○ opencv-python

+samplesidekick was developed with Python 3.10.7 so your milage may vary using it with other versions.

 # Instructions
 samplesidekick can be used with any digital audio workstation, but the standard workflow is intended for Logic Pro: